Hierarchical clustering with maximum density paths and mixture models: Results

-Our approach consists of two main components: the density model and the merging strategy.
+\paragraph{NEB outperforms common merging strategies.} t-NEB consists of two main components: the density model and the merging strategy.
 We analyze merging strategies by overclustering high-dimensional datasets using a TMM with 25 components and comparing four merging strategies: an oracle, the dip-statistic, Euclidean distance, and NEB.
 The oracle uses label information to assign each component to the cluster it overlaps with most (\cref{fig:join_strategies}A, top), providing an upper bound limited by misassignments from the mixture model (\cref{fig:join_strategies}A, bottom, orange points).
 For example, on the 16D MNIST-Nd dataset, it achieves an ARI of 0.92 instead of a perfect alignment as some mixture components contained points from more than one class, causing unavoidable errors.

-For the three distance-based strategies (dip statistic, Euclidean distance, NEB), clusters are merged iteratively to match the target number.
-Dip statistic and Euclidean distance only partially recover the cluster structure, with ARI values of 0.43 and 0.47, respectively (\cref{fig:join_strategies}B--C).
+For the three other strategies (dip statistic, Euclidean distance, NEB), clusters are merged iteratively to match the target number.
+Dip-statistic and Euclidean distance only partially recover the cluster structure, with ARI values of 0.43 and 0.47, respectively (\cref{fig:join_strategies}B--C).
 In contrast, NEB merges clusters more accurately, making only one mistake, merging the red and light blue cluster (digits 7 and 9) before the two components of the green cluster (digit 2), resulting in a significantly higher ARI of 0.80 (\cref{fig:join_strategies}D).
-This pattern holds across all datasets and dimensionalities we tested (\cref{tab:merging}).
+This pattern holds across all datasets and dimensionalities (Table in \cref{fig:join_strategies}) -- note that the plots A--D show a concrete example while the table shows averages such that the numbers differ while the overall picture remains the same.

-\paragraph{Stability against different seeds.} Our method builds on mixture models which are sensitive to initialization and prone to getting stuck in local optima.
-To assess the stability of our method, we ran multiple trials with identical hyperparameters but varying random seeds and computed pairwise ARI values across ten initializations.
-Initialization had minimal impact, with pairwise ARI values mostly above 0.8 (\cref{fig:stability-seeds-barplot}A), except for the 64-dimensional case, where t-NEB was only stable on Densired `circles'.
-Stability generally decreases with higher dimensions, particularly for Gaussian blobs (\cref{fig:stability-app}, appendix).
-We speculate that higher-dimensional spaces require more points for accurate density estimation, while our datasets have a fixed number across dimensions (\cref{tab:datasets}).

-\paragraph{Stability against number of initial components.} The main hyperparameter of our method is the degree of overclustering, i.e., the number of components in the initial mixture model.
-While different numbers of components result in different clusterings, it is unclear how much this impacts the final clustering produced by merging these components using NEB-based distances.
-We are thus interested in how similar the outcomes are after merging clusters.